TokTok/website/toktok/index.md

 # Build status

-You can file bugs against one of the TokTok projects on Github.
-Build status of all projects can be viewed on this page.
+You can file bug reports against one of the TokTok projects on GitHub.
+Build status and test coverage of all projects can be viewed on this page.

 <table>
   <tr>